DOSull/Spatial-Data-Science/video-indexes/week03.md

 # Week 3 videos
-## Grammar of graphics and choropleth maps
+## Grammar of graphics and choropleth maps lecture
 Apologies for intermittent coughing throughout (probably just as well I was at home...)

 ### The grammar of graphics